 But then – as the Buddha continued with his metaphor – there is the second darts we throw ourselves: rehashing past events, writing angry mental emails in the middle of the night, anxious rumination, thinking you’re responsible when you’re not, feeling flooded or overwhelmed or drained, getting sucked into conflicts between others, etc., etc. Most of our stresses and upsets come from these second darts: needless suffering that we cause ourselves – the opposite of being at peace.

 Our second darts also get in the way of making things better.
-You’ve probably had the experience of talking with someone about something painful to you, but this person was so rattled by your pain that he or she couldn’t just listen, and had to give you advice, or say you were making a big deal out of nothing, or jump out of the conversation, or even blame you for your own pain!
+You’ve probably had the experience of talking with someone about something painful to you.
+Still, this person was so rattled by your pain that he or she couldn’t just listen, and had to give you advice, say you were making a big deal out of nothing, or jump out of the conversation, or even blame you for your own pain!

 In other words, when others are not at peace with our pain, they have a hard time being open, compassionate, supportive, and helpful with it.
 And the reverse is true when we are not at peace with the pain of others.

 So how do you do it?
 How do you find that sweet spot in which you are open, caring, and brave enough to let others land in your heart . . . while also staying balanced, centered, and at peace in your core?